Kevin Yakob: BK Häcken

 During the 2018 pre-season, Yakob was included in BK Häcken's first team squad in the preparations, playing 4 friendly matches.

 In May 2018, Yakob signed his first professional contract with BK Häcken, signing a four-year contract, keeping him at the club until 2022.

 Yakob made his debut for the Häcken first team on 27 October 2018, two weeks after his 18th birthday, coming on in the 83rd minute against Dalkurd FF, scoring less than a minute after coming on.
 The game ended as a 5–0 win for Häcken.

 IFK Göteborg

 In January 2021, he was signed by IFK Göteborg on a two-year professional contract.

 AGF Aarhus

 In August 2022, Yakob joined Danish Superliga club AGF Aarhus on a 5-year contract, scoring one goal and making three assists against Vatanspor on his debut in the Danish Cup.

+On 10 May 2026, he won the Danish Superliga with AGF, the club's first league title in 40 years.
+In the deciding match against Brøndby, he scored to secure a 2–0 win.

 International career

 Youth

 Yakob was first called up to the national team in May 2018, as part of the Under-19 squad that would be competing in a friendly tournament on the island of Gotland.
 He came on against Hungary to make his debut for the Sweden U19s and scored his first international goal on his second appearance against Turkey.

 Yakob was called up for the Under-19 European Championship qualifiers in October 2018, starting all three matches against Scotland, Wales and San Marino, facing Premier League players like Chelsea's Billy Gilmour, Liverpool's Neco Williams and Manchester United's Dylan Levitt.